vishal-naik-byte/JavascriptKeylogger/README.md

 To run this project, you will need:

-- **Python 3.12**: The latest version of Python.
+- **Python 3.12**:

+The latest version of Python.
 Download it from Python.org.

+- **Flask**:

-- **Flask**: A lightweight WSGI web application framework for Python.
+A lightweight WSGI web application framework for Python.
 Install it using pip install Flask.

-- **Code Editor**: Any code editor, such as Visual Studio Code, Sublime Text, or Atom.
+- **Code Editor**:

+Any code editor, such as Visual Studio Code, Sublime Text, or Atom.
-Download Visual Studio Code.

-- **WAMP or XAMPP Server**: A local server environment that can be used for testing purposes.
+- **WAMP or XAMPP Server**:

+A local server environment that can be used for testing purposes.
 Download WAMP or XAMPP.

 ## Installation